kosli-dev/cli/docs.kosli.com/content/legacy_ref/v2.8.8/kosli_attest_artifact.md

 ## Synopsis

 Attest an artifact creation to a Kosli flow.
-The artifact SHA256 fingerprint is calculated (based on the `--artifact-type` flag) or can be provided directly (with the `--fingerprint` flag).
+The artifact SHA256 fingerprint is calculated (based on --artifact-type flag) or alternatively it can be provided directly (with --fingerprint flag).

 ```shell
 kosli attest artifact {IMAGE-NAME | FILE-PATH | DIR-PATH} [flags]